 EH&S encourages you to recycle boxes and packaging as soon as possible unless you have sufficient storage space.
 Storing boxes in aisles, in front of emergency equipment or exits, or necessary fire panels is illegal and dangerous.
-Paper, cardboard, and other common recyclables are managed by <a href="https://www.uww.euc.com/www.
+Paper, cardboard, and other common recyclables are managed by UW Recycling.
+For more information, refer to the at: